-I find that the 10 Day Notice includes rent owing for May 2020 and August 2020 which is considered affected rent.
-I also find that the landlord has not submitted a copy of a repayment plan or a valid prior agreement to demonstrate that they had the authority to issue a 10 Day Notice for the affected rent.
+I find that the 10 Day Notice includes amounts owing from June 2020 to August 2020, which is considered affected rent.
+I also find that the landlords have not submitted a copy of a repayment plan or a valid prior agreement to demonstrate that they had the authority to issue a 10 Day Notice for the affected rent.

-For this reason, I find I cannot consider the portion of the landlord's application for a Monetary Order relating to affected rent for May 2020 and August 2020.
+For this reason, I find I cannot consider the portion of the landlords' monetary claim for unpaid affected rent owing from June 2020 to August 2020.

-Therefore, I find that the landlord is entitled to an Order of Possession and a monetary award in the amount of \$1,200.00, the amount claimed by the landlord for unpaid rent owing for September 2020 and October 2020, as of the date of this application, October 20, 2020.
+Therefore, I find that the landlords are entitled to an Order of Possession and a monetary award in the amount of \$1,600.00, the amount claimed by the landlords for unpaid rent owing for September 2020 and October 2020, as of the date of this application, January 5, 2021.